 - Networking opportunities with other members and leaders in the areas of women’s advancement.

-- Strategic consulting, customized programming, and additional services (fee-for-service).
+- Discounted rates on strategic consulting, customized programming, and additional services.
 Members interested in additional programs and services can utilize a wide range of customized programming options.
 WorkLife Law’s experts work closely with members to identify issues and develop customized solutions that advance women and meet the organization’s goals.
-We offer a range of customized services, including policy guidance, strategic consulting, training, evaluation of existing policies and practices, help implementing “bias-interrupter” systems, practical guidance, customized webinars or events for your organization (in addition to those included in your standard membership benefits), and other assistance.
+We offer a range of customized services, including policy guidance, strategic consulting, training, access to our Workplace Experiences Survey diagnostic tool, evaluation of existing policies and practices, help implementing “bias-interrupter” systems, practical guidance, customized webinars or events for your organization (in addition to those included in your standard membership benefits), and other assistance.
 Members can access these valuable services at a reduced member rate.
 Contact Jamie Dolkas at [email protected] for details.

-Sponsoring Members will receive all Supporting Membership Benefits (listed previously), plus:
+Sponsoring Members will receive all Supporting Membership Benefits plus:

-- A guaranteed seat at the Hastings Leadership Academy for Women (which is limited to 25 participants), with the first seat at full price plus a 50% discount for additional seats (up to three participants total).
+- A guaranteed seat at the annually sold-out Hastings Leadership Academy for Women (limited to 25 participants), with a discount on the first seat and a 50% discount on additional seats (up to three participants total).